-In March 1922, Cunningham became the first of the Somme V.C. holders to be sent to prison, for failing again to keep up payments to his wife.
+In March 1922, Cunningham became the first of the Somme V.C. holders to be sent to prison, for failing again to keep up payments to his wife. he was accused of being drunk and caring little for his wife and child.
+He replied in Court “How can I always be drunk when I’ve got no money?”
 The arrears amounted to £10.
 Seven years later, in November 1929, Cunningham once again made the local headlines in Hull.
 This time he was the victim of two fellow hawkers who made off with his share of the value of a quantity of lino that the three had agreed to sell and split the proceeds three ways.
 (Cunningham regularly sold wares on Anlaby Road, outside the ‘Tigers Lair’, which was then a Railway club).
 Cunningham was not in court on this occasion, as he had a more pressing engagement with the Prince of Wales, at a dinner for Victoria Cross winners!

 Jack Cunningham died at 5 Beaufort Terrace, Campbell Street, Hull on the 21st February 1941.
 He was only 43 years old and had been ill for some time.
 This building like most in Hull associated with Cunningham has disappeared.
 John was buried three days later at Hull Western Cemetery, in an unmarked grave (grave No: 17509, compartment No; 180, Hull Western Cemetery).
 His name is however mentioned on his parents’ memorial stone nearby.
 His medals are in the possession of the York Army Museum.
 Like most V.C winners his obituary was published in The Times.